New Africa coronavirus crisis looms with internal spread

 The most alarming confirmation of a first case came from Somalia, the Horn of Africa nation with one of the continent’s weakest health systems after nearly three decades of conflict.
 Tanzania, Liberia and Benin also announced their first cases.

 African nations have begun imposing travel restrictions as many confirmed cases come from abroad.
-Algeria cut off all air and sea contact with Europe, effective Thursday.
+Algeria cut off all air and sea contact with Europe, effective Thursday, and Botswana barred travelers from 18 high-risk countries.

 South Africa announced it will revoke nearly 10,000 visas issued to people from China and Iran, two of the hardest-hit countries, in January and February.
 It also will require visas from several hard-hit countries that had been visa-free, including the United States and Italy.